Skip to main content

 Post approval workflow

-Route posts through a review process before they go live, ensuring quality control for teams and agencies.
+Route posts through a review process before they go live, ensuring quality control for your team.
 How it works:

 1. When creating or bulk uploading a post, check the Submit for approval option and select an approver